Are you working in Korea?

 Only daily workers who work for less than 1 month, or freelancers who work less than 60 hours a month are not eligible for these.

 If you’re working as a full-time employee, these 4 insurances are automatically deducted from your salary and the details should be included in your pay stub.
+This is true for English teachers too!

 - Seoul Global Center offers free help with insurance and other labor issues.